-The Re-Entry Center provides academic, career, and personal counseling on an individual or group basis; financial aid information; workshops; lectures; films; and child care information to students who have had a break in their education.
-Community referrals are available in such areas as legal and medical assistance.
+The Re-Entry Center provides academic, career, and personal counseling on an individual or group basis, workshops, lectures, films, and child care information.
+Our primary focus is to provide support for individuals returning to school after a break in their education.